 - Other venues are offering private appointments, so that you can view the art alone or with only your small group.
 This latter solution is a welcoming accommodation for people especially vulnerable to the virus who may still want to experience their favorite gallery!
 Private appointments can be arranged online or with a phone call.

 One of the most important things we can do in public space to reduce transmission of the coronavirus is to maintain 6′ or more of space between people.
 Indoors, this is a new spatial challenge for all of us.
-Most businesses and reopening cultural spaces may provide signage or floor markings with instructions to make social distancing easier.
+Businesses and cultural spaces may provide signage or floor markings with instructions to make social distancing easier.
 Benches or tables may be spaced much further apart than they used to be, or staggered seating may be required.

 Some shops and cultural spaces like galleries or museums may also have signs and floor markings indicating which direction to walk in around a room or down a hallway – this single-direction flow makes social distancing simpler in close spaces.
 Tell yourself it’s fun to follow the marked trail and “go with the flow.”